stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Thought Experiment

-The Magic Binary Hierarchy Of Everything
+**The Magic Binary Hierarchy Of Everything**

+For every question "how is this represented as a binary hierarchy," a perfect answer is there.

 ---